taylorgoolsby/rebuild-aio/readme.md

 Options:
     --watch -w        A glob.
 All watched files go to the output, but some are transformed along the way.
 At least one required.
     --transform -t    Files matching this glob are passed through the transformer.
 Optional.
     --using -u        The transformer.
-A JS file which has at least `default export async (inputPath, outputPath, contents) => {return contents}`.
+A JS file.
+Default: `default export async (inputPath, outputPath, contents) => {return contents}`.
 Optional.
     --output -o       The output directory.
 Required.
-    --fork -f         The command to exec after rebuild.
+    --fork -f         The restart command.
 Optional.
 If omitted, then rebuild will exit after the first build.
-This is useful for packaging before deploying.
-    --spawn -s        The command to exec after rebuilds.
+    --spawn -s        The restart command.
 Optional.
 If omitted, no rebuilding or monitoring happens.
-    --cleanup -c      A JS file which has at least `default export async (childProcess) => {}`.
+    --cleanup -c      A JS file.
+Signature: `default export async (child, spawnerType, signal) => {}`.
 Optional.
     --kill -k         A port to kill on ctrl+c.
 Optional.
 Multiple allowed.
     --wait            How long to wait on file changes and termination before forcefully stopping the process.
-Optional.
+Default is 3000.
     --debug -d        Log statements about node_modules are excluded by default.
 ```